rygelouv/Android-LoadingButton/README.md

 # Deprecated

+This project is deprecated and no longer maintained.
+Doing loading button is now easy with Jetpack Compose

 ## Android LoadingButton

 Android LoadingButton is very a small library that let you create a button with a loading state